carbon-language/carbon-lang/docs/design/expressions/README.md

 -   Each node represents a precedence group.

--   When an expression contains operators from different precedence groups, the interpretation is determined by the precedence edges: given an edge A --> B, A is lower precedence than B, so A can contain B without parentheses.
+-   When an expression contains operators from different precedence groups, the interpretation is determined by the precedence edges:

-    -   For example, `or --> not` means `not x or y` is treated as `(not x) or y`.
+    -   Given an edge A --> B, A is lower precedence than B, so A can contain B without parentheses.
+For example, `or --> not` means that `not x or y` is treated as `(not x) or y`.

-    -   Precedence is transitive, such as between A and C in A --> B --> C.
+    -   Precedence edges are transitive.
+For example, `or --> == --> as` means
+        that `or` is lower precedence than `as`.

 -   When an expression contains operators from a single precedence group, the interpretation is determined by the